jedlee2004/wdiodocker/README.md

 - Interface to retrieve options from a drop list and select
 - Build object representing a table to get data and also interface with different rows/columns
 - Retrieve warning messages, error messages and labels
-- Set radio buttons, checkboxes and input fields
+- Set radio buttons, checkbox and input fields

 ## Utility
 This folder contains functions that assist with tasks unrelated to the UI or API but assist in data generation, parsing data from objects and more.